 In memory of Jesus' entry into Jerusalem, the churches are decorated with branches.
 It weaves palm wreaths, which are attached to images of saints and domestic doors.

 Good Friday :

-On Good Friday, the symbolic holy grave, a wooden frame decorated with with flower garlands and ribbons is carried through the village under the procession under the complaints of dressed in black women.
+On Good Friday, the symbolic holy grave, a wooden frame decorated with flower garlands and ribbons is carried through the village under the procession and under the chants of women dressed in black.
 On Easter Sunday and Easter Monday, the village community meets again in the village square, but to celebrate and dance.
-Visitors are welcome, at Easter show the Greeks particularly much hospitality.
+Visitors are welcome of course, especially at Easter the Greeks show particularly great hospitality.

 Holy Saturday (Easter):

 The evening Mass on Holy Saturday ends at midnight with a cry of joy, "Christos Anesti" (Christ has risen).
 The priest takes the Easter candle from the Holy room into the community room,

 which the believers use to light their own candle and pass the light on to the next.
 Depending on the region, a large bonfire is lit, where Judas is burned under the crackle of firecrackers and rockets.
 People carefully carry the candle flame home to light a little light before the icon, and on the family table the Magiritsa, made from the entrails of the Easter lamb, the Easter soup is prepared and enjoyed.

 On Easter Sunday, when the forty-day fast is over, even in the villages the Orthodox believers dig in: Traditionally a lamb is grilled.
 And the hard-boiled red eggs are used, although initially not as food.
 Two opponents hit their eggs against each other, either with sharp or rounded side.
 "Nose against nose, butt against butt" is the game.
 Who in the end has the most undamaged eggs is said to be lucky until next Easter.